-The Geminids (GEM) are active from November 19th through December 24th, peaking on December 14th.
-The radiant currently lies at 07:50 (118) +32.
-This area of the sky lies in northwestern Gemini, 3 degrees east of the 2nd magnitude star known as Castor (alpha Geminorum).
+The Geminids (GEM) are still active from a radiant located at 07:46 (117) +32.
+This area of the sky lies in northeastern Gemini, 2 degrees east of the 2nd magnitude star known as Castor (alpha Geminorum).
 These meteors are best seen near 02:00 LST, when the radiant lies highest in the southern sky.
-Rates are expected to be near 4 per hour as seen from the Northern Hemisphere and 2 as seen from south of the equator.
+Rates are expected to be near 5 per hour as seen from the northern hemisphere and near 2 as seen from the tropical southern hemisphere.
 With an entry velocity of 34km/sec, most of these meteors would appear to possess a medium velocity.

-The sigma Hydrids (HYD) are active from a radiant located at 08:53 (133) +00.
-This area of the sky is located in western Hydra, 4 degrees southeast of the 4th magnitude star known as eta Hydrae.
-These meteors are active from November 24 through January 7th, with maximum activity occurring on December 7th.
-These meteors are best seen near 03:00 LST, when the radiant lies highest in the southern sky.
-Rates should be less than 1 per hour no matter your location.
+The sigma Hydrids (HYD) are active from a radiant located at 08:50 (133) +01.
+This area of the sky is located in western Hydra, 3 degrees southeast of the 4th magnitude star known as eta hydrae.
+These meteors are active from November 24 through January 7th, with the main maximum activity occurring on December 7th.
+To best see these meteors, face toward the south during the last couple of hours prior to dawn.
 With an entry velocity of 58km/sec, most of these meteors would appear swift.
+Expect to see 1 per hour no matter your location.

 The eta Hydrids (EHY) were recently discovered by members of the Croatian Meteor Network.
 This radiant is active from November 26 through January 1st with maximum activity occurring on December 12th.
-The radiant is currently located at 09:21 (140) +01, which places it in extreme western Hydra, 2 degrees southeast of the 4th magnitude star known as theta Hydrae.
+The radiant is currently located at 09:18 (140) +01, which places it in western Hydra, 1 degree northeast of the 4th magnitude star known as theta Hydrae.
 This position is close to that of the sigma Hydrids so care must be taken to separate the two sources.
 These meteors are best seen near 0400 LST when the radiant lies highest above the southern horizon.
 Current rates should be less than 1 per hour no matter your location.
 With an entry velocity of 62 km/sec., most activity from this radiant would be of swift speed.

-The theta Pyxidids (TPY) consist of two weak showers that peak two weeks apart.
-The late version is active from December 8 through January 8, with maximum occurring on December 18th.
-The radiant is currently located at 10:15 (154) -24.
-This area of the sky is located in western Hydra, 6 degrees southwest of the 4th magnitude star known as mu Hydrae.
-These meteors are best seen near 0400 LST when the radiant lies highest in the southern sky.
+The theta Pyxidids (TPY) consists of two weak showers that peak two weeks apart.
+The later version is active from December 8 through January 8, with maximum occurring on December 18th.
+The radiant is currently located at 10:11 (153) -24.
+This area of the sky is located in southwestern Hydra, 7 degrees south of the 4th magnitude star known as mu Hydrae.
+These meteors are best seen near 0500 LST when the radiant lies highest in the southern sky.
+Rates are expected to be less than 1 no matter your location.
 At 62 km/sec. the theta Pyxids would produce mostly swift meteors.

 The Comae Berenicids (COM) are a long duration shower active from December 5th through February 4th.
 Maximum activity occurs on December 16th.
-The radiant is currently located at 10:38 (160) +32, which places it in Leo Minor, 4 degrees southwest of the faint star known as 46 Leonis Minoris.
-These meteors would be best seen near 04:00 LST, when the radiant lies highest in the eastern sky.
-Current rates would be near 2 per hour as seen from the Northern Hemisphere and 1 as seen from south of the equator.
+The radiant is currently located at 10:34 (159) +32, which places it in central Leo Minor, 4 degrees southeast of the 4th magnitude star known as beta Leonis Minoris.
+These meteors would be best seen near 05:00 LST, when the radiant lies highest in the eastern sky.
+Current rates should be near 2 per hour as seen from the northern hemisphere and near one as seen from south of the equator.
 At 63km/sec., these meteors would produce mostly swift meteors.
-These meteors are also known as the December Leonis Minorids.